rija1/marpatranslation/wp-content/upgrade-temp-backup/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.10.6 =
+* Added Opposite Language mode for language switcher shortcode
+* Added Manual Translation Only - advanced option for better control over character spending by translating only the pages visited in the Translation Editor.
+* Improved performance when loading html pages with large inline scripts and styles, while also minimizing the potential for JS errors
+* Improved accessibility and fixed minor UI issues of the Translation Editor
+* Improved reliability of detecting WP crons by using wp_doing_cron function
+* Fixed some cases with missing GET parameters on internal links for translated pages
+* Fixed JS issue when opposite language option is active in language switcher
+* Fixed CSS issue with shortcode language switcher where arrow appeared twice when opacity was less than 1
+* Fixed some CSS issues with flags

+= 2.10.5 =
+* Fixed bug that made unnecessary site lookup calls to TP AI

+= 2.10.4 =
+* Added compatibility with Breakdance theme
+* Fixed WooCommerce product names for variable products having missing attributes in the cart when using woocommerce_cart shortcode
+* Fixed canonical links not being translated properly on archive pages when SEOPress plugin was active
+* Fixed compatibility issue between Visual Composer and the language switcher customizer
+* Fixed flag hiding option not applying properly in the new language switcher
+* Fixed CSS issue by explicitly declaring flag height in the new language switcher
+* Fixed php warning for new installations in some cases

 = 2.10.3 =
 * Fixed vulnerability when Advanced option Filter Gettext wrapping from post meta was active
 * Fixed Stripe forms from Event Tickets plugin not working on additional languages